Rural Exchange

 • be practical and future-focused with fresh and innovative evidence-based options and recommendations.

-1. Evidence gathering with key individuals and organisations who have engaged with CLLD
+1. Interviews and a survey for individuals and organisations who have engaged with Community Led Local Development

-2. Evidence gathering with key individuals and organisations who have engaged with SRA and SRN
+2. Interviews and a survey for individuals and organisations who have engaged with Scottish Rural Action and Scottish Rural Network.

-Research methods will include interviews, surveys, focus groups, and community researchers.
+Research methods will include interviews, surveys, focus groups, and community researchers, and we may refine our approach to ensure we get a wide range of perspectives.

 Further Reading